Tens of thousands of children in Washington suburbs return to in-person school

 “But then she had just a big, big smile on her face when she came out this afternoon,” Murad said.
 “And hearing her rattle off her full day, unprompted — which is not her usual style — we knew she really did enjoy it.”

-Murad’s older child, 9-year-old Caroline, peppered her little sister with questions: “Where was your desk?
+Murad’s older child, 9-year-old Caroline, peppered her sister with questions: “Where was your desk?
 How did you know it was time for lunch?”
 Caroline, a fourth-grader, was feeling left out because she will not start in-person learning for some weeks.

-And one thing Murad will not forget: The way her two children got caught on certain, once-obvious details of the school day.
+And one thing Murad will not forget: the way her two children got caught on certain, once-obvious details of the school day.

 “They were marveling that the teacher can see them now directly [during a presentation], when they’re raising their hands,” Murad said.